openstack-k8s-operators/telemetry-operator/README.md

     There are two options, either use the existing OpenStackControlPlane to manage the telemetry object, or manage it yourself.

     9.a.
-To use the existing OpenStackControlPlane to manage the telemetry object, re-enable telemetry:
+To use the existing OpenStackControlPlane to manage the telemetry object, re-enable telemetry (preferred way, unless necessary for some reason):

     ```bash
     oc patch openstackcontrolplane openstack-galera-network-isolation --type='json' -p='[{"op": "replace", "path": "/spec/telemetry/enabled", "value":true}]'
     ```

     9.b.
 To use a custom telemetry object

+    >NOTE: Make sure to use a different name other than "telemetry" in your custom object
+    >
+    >Otherwise the openstack-operator will remove the object automatically

     ```bash
     oc apply -f config/samples/telemetry_v1beta1_telemetry.yaml